 For example, suppose that a property owner completely ignored their property in almost every way.
 Over time, a leak developed in the roof, causing water to seep into the walls every time it rained.
 Over even more time, the constant water damage causes mold to form and spread throughout the entire property.
 A situation such as this can result in significant reductions in property value and a major headache to repair.
 It could also make a property physically obsolete.

-For each of the types of real estate obsolescence described above, a further classification can be made as to whether it is curable or incurable.
-If it is curable, it can be fixed.
-If it is incurable, it cannot.
+For each of the types of real estate obsolescence (functional, economic, and physical), a further classification can be made as to whether it is curable or incurable.
+Curable obsolescence can be fixed, whereas incurable obsolescence cannot.

-The example described above where a traffic shift causes the property to become economically obsolete is incurable because fixing it is outside the control of the property owner.
+A traffic shift that causes a property to become economically obsolete is incurable, for example, because fixing it is outside the control of the property owner.
 Sure, they could lobby city officials for a change, but the ultimate decision is up to someone else.

 At the other end of the spectrum, functional obsolescence or certain types of physical obsolescence are curable because they can be fixed quickly and for a reasonable cost.
 For example, if a property becomes physically obsolete due to dated finishes, this is a relatively easy fix.